AMLeng/incremental_c_compiler_tests/README.md

 This is a set of C test programs to help you write your own compiler.
 They were originally written to accompany [this tutorial](https://norasandler.com/2017/11/29/Write-a-Compiler.html), but I (Alec Leng) have forked them to implement a C compiler with slightly different stages than the original tutorial (see my repository [here](https://github.com/AMLeng/IncrementalC)).

-Right now, I have implemented up through stage 4.
+Right now, I have implemented up through stage 5.

 ## Stage Differences
 * Stages 1 through 3 are the same
 * I insert an additional stage 4, implementing most (real) built in types
+* My stage 5 is the same as Nora Sandler's (implementing local variables), with added tests for conversion to \Bool
+* Nora Sandler's stage 4 becomes my stage 6

 ## Usage